Frances M. Beal’s Paris Years, 1960–1965

 In this lecture, Ula Taylor, professor of African American studies at the University of California, Berkeley, discusses Frances M. Beal, a noted journalist, feminist, theoretician, and activist in the United States.
 However, before her notoriety as an activist, Beal became both a radical and a mother during her time in Paris, France in the '60s.
 Taylor will explore how Beal became a radical feminist for the Black freedom struggle and how motherhood, particularly single motherhood, shapes the making of a Black radical thinker.

-This lecture will be held via Zoom.
+This lecture will be held via Zoom (PST).
 Zoom link will be sent in confirmation email.
-This event will be recorded.